jackylau-nyc/instagram-clone/README.md

 - [Credit/Acknowledgment](#star2-creditacknowledgment)

 ## About
-A full-stack web application created with React and Firebase to showcase an Instagram MVP.
-Posts, Users, and Comments are saved into Firebase.
+A full-stack web application created with the front-end in React and the back-end in Firebase to showcase an Instagram MVP.
+Firebase also hosts the database with Posts, Users, and Comments.
+Web hosting is also supplied by Firebase.

 ## Usage